House prices are set to fall. Good news for buyers? They could use some | James Moore

 House prices are set to fall.
 Good news for buyers?
 They could surely use some

 The short-term benefit looks set to get eaten up by higher interest rates, says James Moore.
-But there should be some longer-term relief
+But there should be some longer-term relief, too

-This was going to be another grim column about the housing market, with mortgage approvals plummeting and people warning of a coming crash.
+This was going to be another grim column about the housing market, with mortgage approvals plummeting and warnings of a coming crash.
 Doom, gloom and general despair.
-You know the drilll.
+You know the drill.

-I was half, no three quarters of the way through writing that when I decided to take a wheelchair out into one of those grey and grimy days that Britain specialises in.
-Roughly halfway through is when I thought, nah.
+I was half – no, three-quarters of the way through writing that when I decided to take the wheelchair out into one of those grey and grimy days that Britain specialises in.
+That is when I thought, nah.
 Let’s do something different.

-Let’s reflect on the fact that a ten per cent, or whatever it ends up as, fall in prices is good news for some, potentially.
-By that I mean mostly young – well young-ish – people struggling to get on to a housing ladder that has rarely been so slippery and treacherous.
+Let’s reflect on the fact that a 10 per cent, or whatever it ends up as, fall in prices is good news for some, potentially.
+By that I mean mostly young – well young-ish – people struggling to get onto a housing ladder that has rarely been so slippery and treacherous.

 Join our new commenting forum